LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       Versions of Water Lilies can be seen around the world.
 London's National Gallery and Paris' Musee D'Orsay hold versions.
 So too do New York's Metropolitan Museum of Art, Washington's National Gallery and Tokyo's National Gallery of Western Art.
 Paris' Musee de l'Orangerie was specially built to Monet's exacting specifictions to hold his bequest of 12 enormous waterlilies.
+    sideGalleryImages:
+      - imageTitle: Claude Monet is most famous for his water lily series
+        imageUrl: /assets/10-paintings-claude-monet-water-lilies-nympheas.jpg
+      - imageTitle: With over 250 paintings, this was by far the largest series of works by Monet.
+His other series included works of Rouen Cathedral and Haystacks.
+        imageUrl: /assets/10-paintings-claude-monet-japanese-footbridge.jpg
+      - imageTitle: The paintings vary widely in their size and in the colours used.
+        imageUrl: /assets/10-paintings-claude-monet-water-lily-pond.jpg
   - textTitle: "Bonus entries: Vincent van Gogh"
     text: >-
       ### Van Gogh is one of the world's most famous artists on account of his